He was way ahead of his time as an athlete; probably too far ahead for his own good.

 McGinnis’ success and fame got to his head a little.
 Larry Brown, who coached him in Denver before McGinnis was traded back to the Pacers, said at the 1980 Final Four, when he was coaching UCLA, that one of the reasons he returned to college coaching was that McGinnis didn’t even listen to him during timeouts, preferring to sit on the scorer’s table instead.

-I’ve since gotten to know McGinnis well, and he continues to be nicer.
+I’ve since gotten to know McGinnis well, and he continues to be even nicer.
 We conducted this conversation in a meeting room at his chemical supply business.
 In later years, he came downtown to record a spot for one of my sponsors, Movietyme Video Productions.
 He’s that kind of guy.

 First aired 2009